cloudnativetrainings/trainings/k8s_helm/06_includes/README.md

 # Using includes

-In this task you will make use of includes.
+In this task, you will make use of includes.

 ## Implement the labels function